standard-for-public-code/standard-for-public-code/criteria/document-codebase-objectives.md

 * Codebase documentation SHOULD clearly describe the connections between [policy](../glossary.md#policy) objectives and codebase objectives.
 * Documenting the objectives of the codebase for the [general public](../glossary.md#general-public) is OPTIONAL.

-## What this does not do

-* Guarantee that the codebase achieves the stated objective(s).
-* Guarantee contributions to the codebase.
-* Prevent other codebases from attempting to achieve the same objectives.

 ## How to test

 * Confirm that the codebase documentation includes the codebase objectives, mission or goal.